Mid-Atlantic Ridge: Iceland

 The submarine section of the Mid-Atlantic Ridge close to southwest Iceland is known as the Reykjanes Ridge.
 The Mid-Atlantic Ridge runs through Iceland where the ridge is also known as the Neovolcanic Zone.
-In the north of Iceland the Tjörnes Fracture Zone connects Iceland to the Kolbeinsey Ridge.
+In northern Iceland the Tjörnes fracture zone connects Iceland to the Kolbeinsey Ridge.

 Geology

 The ridge sits atop a geologic feature known as the Mid-Atlantic Rise, which is a progressive bulge that runs the length of the Atlantic Ocean, with the ridge resting on the highest point of this linear bulge.
 This bulge is thought to be caused by upward convective forces in the asthenosphere pushing the oceanic crust and lithosphere.
 This divergent boundary first formed in the Triassic period, when a series of three-armed grabens coalesced on the supercontinent Pangaea to form the ridge.
 Usually, only two arms of any given three-armed graben become part of a divergent plate boundary.
 The failed arms are called aulacogens, and the aulacogens of the Mid-Atlantic Ridge eventually became many of the large river valleys seen along the Americas and Africa (including the Mississippi River, Amazon River and Niger River).
 The Fundy Basin on the Atlantic coast of North America between New Brunswick and Nova Scotia in Canada is evidence of the ancestral Mid-Atlantic Ridge.